What Is Your Mindset?

 In some rare circumstances, leasing a practice is a possibility.
 Generally, it is poor strategy since there is no possibility of building equity (remember, the Holy Grail?), and it is almost impossible to arrive at a reasonable lease amount.

 Not every veterinarian should be a practice owner.
 It takes a certain mindset for risk but the holy grail of practice equity is a great reward.
 It is also true that not everyone wishing to own a practice should take the same path.
 Each pathway has its own benefits and rewards as well as its own drawbacks.
 However, every person wishing to become an owner should educate himself or herself on all aspects of practice ownership and then choose what is the best fit for them.
+To continue discussing your option regarding veterinary practice ownership, contact your regional Simmons advisor today!

 This article was originally posted on www.simmonsinc.com.
 Any reproduction on any other site is prohibited and a violation of copyright laws.